gbaeke/fastmcp-auth/README.md

 -   **Device Flow**: For a command-line application, the device flow provides a secure way for users to sign in through their browser without the application having to handle credentials directly.
 -   **Token Cache**: `msal` provides a serializable token cache.
 The client script saves the cache to a local file (`.token_cache.json`) and loads it on startup.
 This provides a seamless single sign-on (SSO) experience after the first login.
 -   **API Calls**: Once the `access_token` is obtained, it's included in the `Authorization` header of the HTTP requests sent to the MCP server by the `StreamableHttpTransport`.

+### Agent (`agent/main.py`)

+-   **Agent Implementation**: Uses the FastMCP client to connect to the server tools.
+-   **Authentication**: Similar to the client, it uses Azure Entra ID for authentication.
+-   **Rich UI**: Implements a rich console UI for interaction; when executing multiple tools simultaneously, progress indication might be hidden (UI is not the focus here so left it like that)
+-   **Environment Configuration**: Configures the agent using environment variables in a local `.env` file.